adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ## Persistent Voting

+##### Benefits

+- can vote *merely against* something
+- no more election hangovers
+- no more last minute trickery
+- low voter participation not a problem
+- direct democracy is reasonable
+- can vote for *documents* instead of people

+##### need to stabilize decisions!

+---

+## Persistent Voting

 ##### Update Schedule

 it would be stressful for vote changes to be published and possibly change the result the moment they happen